epinio/epinio/README.md

 - **Security**
   - mTLS: Epinio uses `linkerd` to secure all communication between epinio components inside the kubernetes cluster
-  - Basic Authentication to access the API.
+  - Basic Authentication to access the API
 - **Epinio Clients**
   - Web UI
   - Epinio CLI
 - **Apps**
-  - CRUD operations of your app.
-(An app can be a tarball or in a github repo)
+  - Push code directly without additional tools or steps
+  - Basic operation of your application once pushed
-  - Cloud Native Buildpacks provide the runtime environment for your apps
+  - Cloud Native Buildpacks build your code for you
 - **Services**
   - CRUD operations of your service.
 A service can be a database, SaaS etc. A service can be an external component or can be created using `epinio service`
-  - Bind services to apps.
+  - Bind services to apps

 ## Usage